-Make breakfasts on the weekend extra special with this deliciously decadent recipe for Pain Perdu.
+Make breakfast on the weekend extra special with this deliciously decadent recipe for Pain Perdu.
 The age-old technique of reviving stale bread slices by dipping them into a milk-egg mixture is made gourmet with toasted walnuts and rich Walnut Oil.
 You may never go back to plain French Toast ever again.

 - 4 large eggs